eccentricexit/moveo-docs/backend.spec.md

 2. Builds an object from the trip data that includes the pictures' hashes;
 3. Updates the `userState` document with the object created in `4`;
 4. Saves the picture to the file system;
-5. Inserts an entry on the `picturePath` document, maping a picture's hash to it's path on the file system;
+5. Inserts an entry on the `picturePath` document, mapping a picture's hash to it's path on the file system;
 ```

 > Tip: Use [multer](https://github.com/expressjs/multer) to parse the request: